Homeopathy Postpartum - What about Mom?

 - 4 min read

-My "go-to" is Homeopathy because it has been evaluated and shown to be safe and effective for people of all ages, including those who are pregnant, postpartum, or nursing.
+My "go-to" is homeopathy because it has been evaluated and shown to be safe and effective for people of all ages, including those who are pregnant, postpartum, or nursing.
 The most challenging aspect of homeopathy is aligning your symptoms with your key symptoms and modalities (factors that improve or worsen your condition).
 Take some time each day to journal about your emotional and physical state, as well as what alleviates or exacerbates your symptoms.
 This practice will assist in identifying the remedy that will benefit you the most.

 Milk Supply